 PART TWO: types of seme

 The article that nudged me to write todays post had a very unique way of describing the types of seme, grouping them in to three categories : strong, weak, and other.
-“Strong” doesn’t mean “strength” and “weak” doesn’t reply lack of it, rather it refers to how the pressure feels.
+“Strong” doesn’t mean “strength” and “weak” doesn’t imply a lack of it, rather it refers to how the pressure feels.
 It also explicitly stated that not all renowned kenshi were of the same type.

 I don’t want to discuss much about these types but will just note that I found it highly interesting because of the language used (Japanese of course) and the nuanced feeling from it.
 Since it wouldn’t translated well at all into English, I will give you only a taster here before writing my own thoughts on the matter: